shloksuman/signed-commits-demo/README.md

-removed all changes adding few more words
+removed all changes adding few more words, final try to add more words